 *Contact the media

 Use your press release to get in touch with your local media

 Here’s what not to do:

 *Conduct yourself in an unprofessional manner

-As an AusMumpreneur Awards nominee, finalist or winner you are representing our brand, our sponsors and Australian small business.
+As an AusMumpreneur Awards nominee, finalist or winner you are representing our brand, our sponsors and the Australian mumpreneur industry.
 As such you are required to behave in a professional and positive manner at all times, particularly on social media – both on your business page and also your personal page.
 We do not endorse racism, discrimination or offensive language of any kind.
 We take this very seriously.
 Please ask for clarification if you are unsure about this.